Ghurko

 Ghurko is a village of Kharian tehsil in Gujrat district, in the Punjab province of Pakistan.
-It has a population of roughly 3000.
+It has a population of roughly 3,000.
 After independence, Ghurko grew greatly in both population and education.
-It is roughly 140 km from Islamabad, the capital of the country, and more than 99% of the population belongs to the Gujjar caste.
+It is roughly 140 km from the national capital Islamabad; more than 99% of the population belongs to the Gujjar tribe.

 There is one public school in Ghurko, which has classes up to 8th grade.
-There is one commercial private bank, HBL, on the main road, there is one private hospital, and there are approximately 580 houses in the village.
+There are approximately 580 houses in the village, a commercial private bank, HBL, on the main road, and a private hospital.